-The fair value of ACO's financial instruments approximates their carrying value due to the relatively short term to maturity of those instruments.
+The fair value of ACO's cash and short-term investments, accounts receivable and accounts payable approximates their carrying value due to the relatively short term to maturity of those instruments.
 It is management's opinion that ACO is not exposed to significant currency or credit risk arising from these financial instruments.